 Some of the most commonly benzodiazepines include Xanax, Ativan and Valium.
 Benzodiazepines are a highly effective drug in treating anxiety and insomnia due to the sleep-inducing, sedative, and muscle-relaxing properties.

 Barbiturates or also called “downers” are prescription drugs that are used to treat health disorders such as tension, anxiety and sleep disorders.
 Common barbiturates include Luminal, Amytal, (Phenobarbital), Nembutal, Seconal and Mebaral.

 The Effects of a Depressant

 The effects of prescription depressants will depend on what type of medication is being taken, although there may be similarities between them.
 For example, sedatives can cause drowsiness and are prescribed to treat certain sleep disorders such as insomnia.
 Other types of depressants like tranquilizers are used to treat anxiety and will cause muscle relaxation.

 Long-Term Health Effects of Depressants

 Like most drugs, there is potential to be some serious side effects, including long-term health effects from depressants.
-Some of the most common health effects that people experience long-term from depressants include:

 If you are suffering from abuse or addiction to any drugs, please reach out to our addiction treatment center and rehab.
 Our top-notch treatment can address the symptoms that are associated with the long-term use of drugs, helping you develop proper coping strategies so that you can move into recovery.